 Personal income tax rates

-A flat personal income tax (PIT) rate of 10% is generally in place.
-However, there are certain exceptions from this rule (e.g. the tax rate for dividends, the tax rate for income from the transfer of immovable property, the tax rate for income from gambling activities depends on the income level).
+A flat PIT rate of 10% is generally in place.
+However, there are certain exceptions from this rule (e.g. the tax rate for dividends and for capital gains in certain cases, the tax rate for income from the transfer of immovable property, the tax rate for income from gambling activities depends on the income level).

 Local income taxes